Push Baby: 2013–2019: Rixton era, Let the Road, and first hiatus

-2019–2022: Name change to Push Baby, Wow, Big Legend, and hiatus
+2019–2022: Push Baby era, Wow, Big Legend, and second hiatus

 In March 2019, after a four-year hiatus, the band announced on their YouTube channel that they were retiring the Rixton band name and rebranding themselves as Push Baby.
 They have since signed to Republic Records.
 The band released their first song under the new Push Baby band name after the hiatus, "Mama's House" on 5 April 2019.
 They released the EP Woah on 27 September 2019.

-In 2020, Danny Wilkin decided to leave the band as he wanted to focus on his solo career.
+In 2020, Wilkin decided to leave the band as he wanted to focus on his solo career.
 On 14 August 2020, Push Baby announced a new record label, "Wow, Big Legend", and released their new single "Holding on Is Holding You Back" without Wilkin.
-The same day, they made an announcement on their Tumblr page to let fans know that Lewi Morgan also was no longer a part of the band as he wanted to focus on being a tattoo artist.
+The same day, they made an announcement on their Tumblr page to let fans know that Morgan also was no longer a part of the band as he wanted to focus on his career as a tattoo artist.
 Four days later, they released their new single, "Wishing We Were More Than Friends".
-On June 18, 2021, they released their second studio album (and first under the name Push Baby), Wow, Big Legend.
+On 18 June 2021 they released their second studio album (and first under the name Push Baby), Wow, Big Legend.

-The band released their third studio album (and second under the name Push Baby), Wow, That's What I Call Push Baby! on October 21, 2022.
+The band released their third studio album (and second under the name Push Baby), Wow, That's What I Call Push Baby! on 21 October 2022, with the lead single from the album, "Lose It!
+Lose It!" having been released on 3 December 2021.

 On 15 November 2022, Roche and Bagnall announced that they would be taking a break from Push Baby to pursue other projects.